 Lumley’s lawsuit contends that it was the hospital’s negligence in failing to detect that she was in labor that caused birthing injury to her baby.
 Lumley claims she did not know she was pregnant until her baby was born.

 According to psychologists, women have been known to conceal their pregnancies even from themselves.
 Three kinds of pregnancy denials include:

 In the event that a doctor, nurse, or another health care provider fails to provide a mother in labor with the proper medical care and the mother or baby is injured as a result, the hospital and/or staffers can be held liable for Florida medical malpractice.

 Woman didn’t know she was pregnant, gives birth — now hospital is sued, Sun-Sentinel.com, October 7, 2008

 Characteristics of Women Who Deny or Conceal Pregnancy, Psychosomatics

-Please Contact our South Florida personal injury lawyers at David J. Halberg, PA, Attorneys at Law today.
+Please Contact our South Florida personal injury lawyers at Halberg & Fogg PLLC, Attorneys at Law today.